claudia-viaro/optimal_stopping-switching/README.md

 2) the repository also includes an extension of these version to the optimal switching problem ("start & stop"), taking as reference the work of [Martyr](https://www.jstor.org/stable/44985404) who gives a discrete-time, finite horizon formulation of the problem that suits the optimal stopping counterpart: [opt_switching_V3](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/opt_switching_V3.ipynb), [opt_switching_V4](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/opt_switching_V4.ipynb)

-3) the repository contains a version of the least square policy iteration algorithm used to approximate the continuation value (rather than the stopping time), [Lagoudakis](https://www2.cs.duke.edu/research/AI/LSPI/nips01.pdf), [LSPI_V1](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/LSPI_V1.ipynb)
+3) the repository contains a [version](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/LSPI_V1.ipynb) of the least square policy iteration algorithm used to approximate the continuation value (rather than the stopping time), [Lagoudakis](https://www2.cs.duke.edu/research/AI/LSPI/nips01.pdf)

 4) links to summary [slides](https://www.overleaf.com/read/wzbgsfncsrgs) and [report](https://www.overleaf.com/project/627d0a7d14dde7bb79b7c757) (the overleaf link tends to be more updated compared to the pdf files inlcuded here, in case the pdf files here to be considered are the latest ones).